micstudio/DocMed-Website/README.md

 # DocMed-Website

-Template based on Boostrap 4 - construction company website
+Template based on Boostrap 4 - clinnic company website

 I made this project for my portfolio.